As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about

 Where to stay on Koh Tao

 This hostel is about the same distance from town as the Hive but deeper in the forest (and yes this does mean there are a lot of mosquitoes here).
 I think this might be the cheapest hostel you’ll find in Sairee.
-I’ve heard mixed reviews.
+I’ve heard good things.

 If you’re traveling in a couple or group or just looking for some privacy, you can book one of these bungalows right near the water.